OSGeo/grass/doc/howto_release.md

 Use the dedicated `update_version.py` script to edit the VERSION file.

+:loudspeaker: TODO: the lines below are sill a bit confusing, better to split
+              into subsections.

 After an RC, switch to development version:

 ```bash
 ./utils/update_version.py dev
 ```

-Next switch back to the development version for the next micro, minor, or major version, e.g., for micro version, use:
+Next switch back to the development version for the next micro (x.y.Z), minor (x.Y.z), or major (X.y.y) version, e.g., for micro version, use:

 ```bash
 ./utils/update_version.py micro